bethsmith0623/SEI-CC_4/work/w02/d4/02-array-methods.md

 | `findIndex(cb)` | Find a certain element's **index** | the index of the first `elem` found | Return truthy if `elem` is what you're looking for | `(elem, idx, array)` |
 | `some(cb)` | Check if array has something | `true` or `false` | Return truthy if `elem` is what you're checking for | `(elem, idx, array)` |
 | `every(cb)` | Check if every `elem` passes condition | `true` or `false` | Return truthy if `elem` is what you're checking for | `(elem, idx, array)` |

+Note that each of the methods invoke a callback function for each iteration - _usually_ once for each element, however, the following methods will "short circuit" and stop iterating when the callback returns a truthy value:

+- `find`
+- `findIndex`
+- `some`

 > **VOCAB:** Note that the `filter`, `find`, `findIndex`, `some` and `every` iterator methods rely on the truthy-ness or falsey-ness returned by the callback function.
 Such a function, written to return true/false values, is called a **predicate**.